 Women Leading In Education is aimed at supporting women into leadership roles, through leadership development opportunities, sharing of great practice and access to range of helpful resources.
 The Department for Education is committed to supporting women in teaching and aims to have 1000 women leaders supported through a network or through our coaching pledge.

 The School Workforce Census shows that 66% of headteachers are female (compared to 74% of all classroom teachers), meaning that women are under-represented in leadership positions.

 In the latest available data (2016):

-- 73% of heads in primary schools were female, compared with 85% of all female teachers in primary schools.
+- 73% of heads in primary schools were female, whilst 85% of all teachers in primary schools were female.

-- 39% of heads in secondary schools were female, compared with 62% of all female teachers in secondary schools.
+- 39% of heads in secondary schools were female, whilst 62% of all teachers in secondary schools were female.

 The DfE coaching pledge invites all current leaders to make a voluntary pledge to coach aspiring female leaders.